mui/mui-x/docs/data/date-pickers/adapters-locale/adapters-locale.md

 ### With `luxon`

-For `luxon`, you have to pass the locale name to `LocalizationProvider`:
+For `luxon`—you have to pass the locale name to `LocalizationProvider`:

 ```tsx
 import { AdapterLuxon } from '@mui/x-date-pickers/AdapterLuxon';